John S. Koudounis

-John Spiro Koudounis is an American business executive who currently serves as the president and chief executive officer for Calamos Investments.
-Previously, he was the president and chief executive officer for Mizuho Securities USA Inc., a subsidiary of the Japanese banking and holding company Mizuho Financial Group.
-He is a regular commentator for television and financial news programs.
-At 44 years of age, Koudounis was the youngest CEO of any Wall Street firm when he was appointed in 2010.
+John Spiro Koudounis is an American business executive who currently works as the president and chief executive officer (CEO) of Calamos Investments.
+He previously was employed as the president and CEO of Mizuho Securities USA Inc., a subsidiary of the Japanese banking and holding company Mizuho Financial Group.

-Koudounis is the founder of the Chicago CEO COVID-19 Coalition.
-He is a member of the Leadership Council at Concordia as well as the Bretton Woods Committee.
-He is a board member of the National Hellenic Museum, a patron of Prince's Trust International, and an executive advisory board member for the SEAL Future Foundation.

 Early life and education

-Raised in Chicago, Koudounis attended Niles West High School in Skokie, Illinois, where he was class president and played basketball and football.
-He later graduated from Brown University in Providence, Rhode Island, with a double major in International Diplomacy and Foreign Affairs and Economics.
-He also interned for the late Senator John Chafee and at Kidder Peabody, working in the office on Black Monday in 1987.
+Raised in Chicago, Koudounis attended Niles West High School in Skokie, Illinois, where he played basketball and football.
+He interned for Senator John Chafee and at Kidder Peabody, where he worked during the Black Monday stock market crash in 1987.
+In 1988, he graduated from Brown University in Providence, Rhode Island, with a double major in International Diplomacy and Economics.